Libraries NI would like to place cookies on your computer to help make this website

 • rights related to automated decision making including profiling.

-The Data Protection Act gives you the right to access the personal information Libraries NI hold about you.
+Data Protection Legislation gives you the right to access the personal information Libraries NI hold about you.
 If you would like a copy of your personal information or to object about use of your information then please email or write to the address below:

 Data Protection Officer